MartianColonist/POSEIDON/docs/content/opacity_database.rst

        Irradiated and non-irradiated by cosmic-rays

-SiO2 Free Lognormal Logwidth Database
+Optional: SiO2 Free Lognormal Logwidth Database
 ________________

 POSEIDON v1.3.1 includes a database of Mie scattering properties for SiO2 where